We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 - Capable of lasting a lifetime of use if cared for

-- A fantastic price and a fantastic product
+- A fantastic price and a great product

 KastKing Perigee II Spinning Rod Review

-KastKing has long been a favorite amongst anglers, its cemented a reputation for creating excellent products.
-The Perigee II spinning rods are no exception and are available in 1 piece and 2 piece options.
-I’ve found the rods to be a cut above the competition and made to very fine tolerances from KastKings proprietary manufacturing process.
+KastKing has long been a favorite among anglers; it cemented a reputation for creating excellent products.
+The Perigee II spinning rods are no exception and are available in one-piece and two-piece options.
+I’ve found the rods to be a cut above the competition and made excellent tolerances from KastKing’s proprietary manufacturing process.

-These spinning rods have been constructed from a carbon matrix which results in a pole that is lightweight, easy to use and strong.
-We would fully expect these rods to last decades of use.
+These spinning rods have been constructed from a carbon matrix, resulting in a lightweight pole that is strong and easy to use.
+We fully expect these rods to last decades.

-Not only is the rod well made, but the components that make up the rest of the pole are also very high quality.
-The ring line guides are made Fuji and are considered one of the best in the industry.
-Ensuring the rod remains comfortable is the EVA handle, and keeping the reel in place is a graphite reel seat.
+The rod is well made, and the components that comprise the rest of the pole are also very high quality.
+The ring line guides are made of Fuji and are considered one of the best in the industry.
+The EVA handle ensures the rod remains comfortable, and a graphite reel seat keeps the reel in place.

 Overall

-The Perigee II spinning rods are easy to control and are sensitive enough for most applications.
-Unlike many other brands, the two-piece rod is equal to the one piece in terms of performance, with the added bonus of being easier to transport.
+The Perigee II spinning rods are easy to control and sensitive enough for most applications.
+Unlike many other brands, the two-piece rod performs equally to the one-piece, and it is also easier to transport.

-KastKing has made these spinning rods available in a range of powers, lengths, and actions to ensure you can find the perfect fit.
+KastKing has made these spinning rods available in various powers, lengths, and actions to ensure you can find the perfect fit.

 What Makes The Perigee II A Good Spinning Rod?

-- Every rod comes with a choice of 2-rod tips, allowing you to match the tip to the conditions
+- Every rod has a choice of 2-rod tips, allowing you to match the tip to the conditions.

-- Not only are these spinning rods great for Bass, but you can also use them with a range of fishing methods
+- These spinning rods are great for Bass and can be used with a range of fishing methods.

-- Our rod was delivered well packaged and I have no doubt it would survive even the worst treatment from courier companies
+- Our rod was delivered well-packaged, and I doubt it would survive even the worst treatment from courier companies.

 - All rods from KastKing come with a lifetime guarantee